-The Centerpointe/Craig Henry neighbourhood is a safe, family friendly neighbourhood with and is home to approximately 1700 Jews, the highest concentration of Jewish community in Ottawa.
+The Centerpointe/Craig Henry neighbourhood is a safe, family-friendly neighbourhood, and is home to approximately 1700 Jews, the highest concentration of Jewish community in Ottawa.

 Housing options include rentals and home ownership of row houses, townhomes, and single family homes of all sizes.

 Boasting a gorgeous community theatre, recreation center, and one of the city’s nicest municipal libraries, it’s a community that offers superb resources for young, growing Jewish families.
 Cyclists, runners and walkers will enjoy easy access to Ottawa’s Greenbelt, linking parks and green spaces, and both these neighbourhoods are on the new light rail line which will make commuting to downtown only a 15 minute trek.

 This area's close proximity to two kosher grocery stores and to Torah Day School of Ottawa makes these neighbourhoods quite appealing for young Jewish families.

 College Square Loblaws (Kosher section)